bevyengine/rfcs/rfcs/45-stageless.md

    5. Add methods to configure run criteria
 8. Add states
    1. Create `State` trait
-   2. Implement on-update states as sugar for simple run criteria
+   2. Implement while-active states as sugar for simple run criteria
    3. Create on-enter and on-exit schedules
    4. Create sugar for adding systems to these schedules
 9. Rename "system chaining" to "system handling"